IBM/data-access-and-governance-using-cpd-on-aws/README.md

 In this tutorial, you have learned how to use Data Virtualization on IBM Cloud Pak for Data to virtualize data and create merged VIEW to query multiple data sources without moving or copying the data.

 ## Data Integration Tutorial

-ETL breaks down data silos and empowers enterprises to integrate data from multiple data sources into a single repository of well-formatted data.
+ETL (Extract, transform, and load) breaks down data silos and empowers enterprises to integrate data from multiple data sources into a single repository of well-formatted data.

 IBM DataStage® on IBM Cloud Pak for Data enables you to create, manage, load and run DataStage jobs to perform seamless data integration from disparate data sources to yield insightful information.
 IBM DataStage utilized the common ETL concepts such as flows, jobs, projects, connections, environments etc.